stellalph/MY-PORTFOLIO/README.md

 ## Description

-The requirement of this assignment is to :-
+The requirements of this assignment is to :-

 * update the portfolio
 * update GitHub profile